One of the central modes of representation is essentialism. Diana Fuss says that essentialism

 As evidenced by the range of the critics quoted below, the term essentialism spreads across multiple fields of study.
 The fact that this page exists as part of a postcolonial studies web site points both to the broad-based nature of postcolonial studies and to the debate on where the borders of postcolonial studies should be drawn, if at all.

-While Rushdie and Soyinka are right to point out the potential for locking oneself within a framework set in place by the colonizers, other writers insist that some subversive, empowering force can come from the employment of essentialist strategies.
+While Rushdie and Soyinka point out the pitfalls of locking oneself within a framework set in place by the colonizers, other writers insist that some subversive, empowering force can come from the employment of essentialist strategies.
 While she recognizes the shortcomings, Gayatri Chakravorty Spivak also pays a great deal of attention to what she calls “strategic essentialism,” as engaged in by the Subaltern Studies group (“Subaltern Studies: Deconstructing Historiography).
 Trinh T. Minh-Ha personalizes this dilemma for us:

 Ngũgĩ wa Thiong’o is certainly less troubled by this quandary.
 Ngũgĩ complicates the issue by placing the question of language at the base of the debate: “[t]he choice of language and the use to which language is put is central to a people’s definition of themselves in relation to their natural and social environment … by our continuing to write in foreign languages, paying homage to them, are we not on the cultural level continuing that neo-colonial slavish and cringing spirit?”
 (Decolonising the Mind: the Politics of Language in African Literature (1986) 4, 26).
 Interestingly enough, where Ngũgĩ would disagree with Rushdie and Soyinka on issues of essentialism or authenticity, he also differs on language: Ngũgĩ has chosen to reject English for Gikuyu and Kiswahili (in fact, Decolonising the Mind is Ngugi’s “farewell to English”), whereas Rushdie and Soyinka have chosen to write in English.